Amazon’s HQ2 finalists are big cities with secretive bids

 “It’s one of the biggest business sweepstakes in the last generation, and we were honored to be on that list,” Research Triangle Regional Partnership executive director Ryan Combs told VentureBeat in a phone interview.
 RTRP put together the bid on behalf of Raleigh, one of the 20 finalists.

-“Amazon’s decision to place the Newark on its short list of 20 municipalities to host its new headquarters is by itself a great victory for our city,” Newark Mayor Ras J. Baraka told VentureBeat in an emailed statement.
+“Amazon’s decision to place Newark on its short list of 20 municipalities to host its new headquarters is by itself a great victory for our city,” Newark Mayor Ras J. Baraka told VentureBeat in an emailed statement.
 “It means that world-class corporations and organizations like Amazon have recognized the success of our administration’s efforts to build a stronger city that welcomes business, is open to innovation, and at the cutting edge of technology and transportation.”

 VentureBeat’s Heartland Tech channel invites you to join us and other senior business leaders at BLUEPRINT in Reno on March 5-7.
 Learn how to expand jobs to Middle America, lower costs, and boost profits.
 Click here to request an invite and be a part of the conversation.